Informatics I

 Teaching results

-A. Orientate themselves in the application of current information and communication technologies in practice with emphasis on the use of PCs.
+A. Students will be able to orient themselves in the application of current information and communication technologies in practice, with an emphasis on using PCs.

-B. Understand in detail the hardware components of a computer (motherboard, processor, RAM, graphics cards, UPS, I / O devices, and others).
+B. Students will have a detailed understanding of the hardware components of a computer (motherboard, processor, RAM, graphics cards, UPS, I/O devices, etc.).

-D. Assess the applicability of technologies in specific areas.
+D. Students will be able to evaluate the applicability of technologies in specific domains.

-F. Distinguish basic network components and their role in a computer network.
+F. Students will be able to distinguish basic network components and their roles in a computer network.

 Indicative content